Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Experiments

 \subsection{Experimental Setup}

-\paragraph{Baseline:} The simplest rule-based method is ``shortest distance'', where we assume the text is spoken by the closest character.
-A slightly modified version is described as ``frame distance''.
+\textbf{Baseline:} The simplest rule-based method is \textbf{``shortest distance''}, where we assume the text is spoken by the closest character.
+A slightly modified version is described as \textbf{``frame distance''}.
 We prioritize characters in the same frame as the text.
 If there are no characters in the frame, we make predictions using the same rule as ``shortest distance''.
-In these two approaches, the amount of predictions is the same as that of texts.
-Therefore, there is no need to select the top $K$ predictions.
-Besides, we proposed a deep learning-based baseline, where the relationship score was calculated only by feeding the union feature $\textbf{f}_{i, j}$ obtained from Eq.~\ref{eq:iou_feature} into a fully connected layer.
+Besides, we propose a deep learning-based baseline, where the relationship score was calculated only by feeding the union feature $\textbf{f}_{i, j}$ obtained from Eq.~\ref{eq:iou_feature} into a fully connected layer.

-\paragraph{Datasets:} We divided Manga109Dialog into training and test sets with ratios of 70\% and 30\%, respectively.
-Furthermore, we divided the annotations into three levels of difficulty mentioned in Section~\ref{sec:data_analysis}.
-Besides, we tested our model on Abe's dataset.
-Since the annotation in Abe's dataset could not identify the particular bounding box of the speaker, we did an additional step and determined it by ``frame distance''.
+\textbf{Datasets:} We divided Manga109Dialog into training and test sets with ratios of 70\% and 30\%, respectively.
+Furthermore, to see our model's behavior on different styles of comics or languages, we tested it on eBDtheque, which comprises 100 images from French, American, and Japanese comics~\cite{guerin2013ebdtheque}.

-\paragraph{Evaluation:} In the task of SGG, the performance of the models can be evaluated in three protocols.
-(1) Predicate Classification (PredCls): predicting the relationship between two objects ($\{r_{i \to j}\}$), given an image ($I)$, object bounding boxes ($\{\mathbf{b}_i \}$), and object labels ($\{l_i\}$).
-(2) Scene Graph Classification (SGCls): predicting object labels and relationships, given an image and bounding boxes.
-(3) Scene Graph Detection (SGDet): detecting object bounding boxes and predicting their labels and relationships to generate an entire scene graph using only the given image.
+\textbf{Evaluation:} In the task of SGG, the performance of the models can be evaluated in three protocols.
+(1) \textbf{Predicate Classification (PredCls)}: predicting the relationship between two objects, given an image $I$, object bounding boxes $\{\mathbf{b}_i \}$, and object labels $\{l_i\}$.
+(2) \textbf{Scene Graph Classification (SGCls)}: predicting object labels and relationships, given an image and bounding boxes.
+(3) \textbf{Scene Graph Detection (SGDet)}: detecting object bounding boxes and predicting their labels and relationships using only the given image.
 We executed the model for these three tasks to evaluate our proposed method.